 - Ability to provide ideas

-How to Use ChatGPT AI for User Research: While not designed specifically for user research, ChatGPT can be a valuable tool in your UX research AI toolkit.
+How to use ChatGPT for user research: While not designed specifically for user research, ChatGPT can be used alongside other tools for UX research.
 Use it to brainstorm research questions, generate survey or interview prompts, and roleplay user personas.
 You can also leverage ChatGPT to analyze open-ended survey responses, identifying common themes and synthesizing insights.
 ChatGPT can help you ideate solutions and generate user stories based on research findings.

-Here’s a detailed list of prompts you can start playing with!
+Here’s a detailed list of 14 ChatGpt prompts you can start playing with!

 Pricing: Get access to GPT 3.5 for free, but a much better model (GPT 4!) is available for $20 / month